-What you can do to care for orphaned, injured and manged Wombats devastated by bushfire.
+What you can do to care for orphaned, injured and manged Wombats devastated by drought, bushfires and floods.

-It has been a challenging year, to say the least.
+It has been challenging in the past few years, to say the least.
 Facing a global pandemic has been tough and at times all consuming.
-As a result, it has been all too easy to loose sight of the terrible bushfires we faced last summer and the devastating affect it's had, and still has to this day, on our beautiful native wildlife.
+As a result, it has been all too easy to loose sight of the natural disasters we've faced.
+First a long draught and then the terrible bushfires of 2019/2020 followed by extensive and ongoing floods.
+Let's not forget the devastating affect these weather events have had, and still has to this day, on our beautiful native wildlife.

 Bushfire causes the complete destruction of the Wombats natural habitat meaning they have no access to food or water or protection from the elements and predators.

 When a tree dies due to bushfire, the root system can no longer support the Wombat burrow, heavy rain and flood causes the burrows to collapse.
 Often Wombats drown in their burrows or inhale muddy water trying to escape.

 Mange is caused by a parasitic mite the Wombats pick up in their cool, humid burrows.
 The mite burrows under the skin of the Wombat, causing severe itching, hair and weight loss.
 Scabs and lesions from scratching turn into open wounds that bleed, become infected and eventually spread to the Wombat's eyes and ears causing blindness and deafness.
 They can't sleep, eat or drink.
 The Wombats die from dehydration and malnourishment, after enduring excruciating pain...